 When a company or artist begin the process of branding themselves or otherwise engaging as a business with the public, inevitably, people ask about the entrepreneur’s experience, history and decisions.
 “Why did you decide to do this?”, they will likely ask.
 People are into stories.
 Stories enable people a human-connect, a way in.
 Through stories, people can come to empathize, to identify and to want to support.
 People like to support things they are into and that they can personally identify with.

-But sometimes we are so close to our own stories and respective lives that it can be difficult to understand them as others may, from an outward perspective.
-Some bizarre experience you went through ten years ago may feel old hat to you, but may be riveting to someone else.
+But sometimes we are so close to our own stories and lives that it can be difficult to understand them as others may, from an outward perspective.
+Some bizarre experience you went through ten years ago may feel like old hat to you, but is riveting to someone else.
 You have the ability to frame your professional/artistic/public image and that should start with your story.